 You can apply online at military branch websites, or at your local Army, Navy, or Air Force recruiting offices.
 Students interested in Marine Corps ROTC scholarships must apply through the Navy ROTC.
 Scholarship application deadlines differ by military branch, but may fall anywhere between December 1 and January 31 of your senior year.
 If you receive a scholarship, it will be restricted to one of the colleges and majors you provided on your ROTC application.

 Do You Have What It Takes?

-Because it requires such a serious commitment, ROTC is not for everyone.
-Graduates will enter military service as officers, and with this comes considerable responsibility—possibly during times of war—for the lives of other soldiers, for missions critical to national security, and for millions of dollars in equipment.
-Success in such a position requires a rare combination of academic aptitude, physical prowess, leadership and management skills, political acumen, courage, and patriotism.
+Graduates enter military service as officers, and with this comes considerable responsibility for the lives of other soldiers, for missions critical to national security, and for millions of dollars in equipment.
+Success in such a position requires academic aptitude, physical fitness, leadership, management skills, political acumen, courage, and patriotism.